menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Montville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Montville has few renters and college students.
 But the biggest reason it is quieter in Montville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Montville may be for you.

-As is often the case in a small town, Montville doesn't have a public transportation system that people use for their commute.
+Montville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Montville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Montville residents report their race to be White, followed by Asian.
-Important ancestries of people in Montville include German, Irish, English, Hungarian, and Slovene.
+The greatest number of Montville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Montville include German, Irish, English, Hungarian, and Polish.

 The most common language spoken in Montville is English.
 Other important languages spoken here include Italian and Other Indo-European.